citp/privacy-policy-historical/w/wb/wbr/wbresearch.com.md

-> *The following text is extracted and transformed from the wbresearch.com privacy policy that was archived on 2018-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229194725id_/http%3A//www.wbresearch.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wbresearch.com privacy policy that was archived on 2019-04-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190416162613id_/https%3A//www.wbresearch.com/privacy) for the most accurate reproduction.*

-# Worldwide Business Research | Privacy
+# Privacy | WBR Corporate

-_Last Updated; 28 Spetember, 2018_
+_Last Updated; 10 January, 2019_

 ## WBR (“We”) are committed to protecting and respecting your privacy.